ziaren/Dota2EDA/Data/README.md

 There are four very interesting values: Throw, Loss, Comeback, Stomp.
 I'm trying to understand how the values are fixed.
 Let me know if you find any source.
 So far what I noticed is that in the case of Radiant won, there will be values for Throw and Loss; in the case of Radiant Loss, there will be values for Comeback and Stomp.

-## EDA questions:
-- Of course, we want to know what makes Radiant win. `main_metadata$radiant_team_id` will definitely play a role, as some teams are better than others. `main_metadata$radiant_score` will be a  influential factor, as the common knowledge goes like, the more one kills, the more likely one wins.
-- We also want to know what makes a game long.
-For instance, is there a correlation between certain heroes and the game length?
-Maybe the more team fights the longer the game?
-- Is collaboration helpful?
-(Gamers view is that not necessarily but we will see what the data says).
-- We also want to know what makes a game long.
-For instance, is there a correlation between certain heroes and the game length?
-Maybe the more team fights the longer the game?
-- Does halfway performance predict anything about the final result.